-After logging in to Portainer CE, the Dashboard, it will display a good overview of the Docker host.
-In a single glance, hardware information such as the number of processors and the amount of RAM, as well as Docker specific information (number of containers, images, volumes and networks) can be seen.
+After logging in to Portainer CE, the Dashboard will display a good overview of the Docker host.
+In a single glance, hardware information such as the number of processors and the amount of RAM, as well as Docker-specific information (number of containers, images, volumes, and networks) can be seen.

 User management of Portainer web GUI for docker, in particular, holds great potential if it were to be expanded to include comprehensive rights management in the future.
 Furthermore, it is also available on popular NAS box OS such as Synology and Asustor ADM.

 DockStation Docker GUI